Living Leadership Program

 The Living Leadership Program is a free non-transcript certificate program at College of DuPage focused on developing students into active leaders and positive change-makers.
 The program is divided into 2 phases to meet the diverse needs of College of DuPage students.
 You may begin at any time and completion of the requirements is self-paced.

-The Emerging Leader Certificate (phase 1) introduces you to leadership and focuses on leading of self and others through practical skill development workshops and involvement in campus life.
-Students who complete the Emerging Leadership portfolio are presented an Emerging Leader Certificate and are honored at the Annual Student Life Celebration and Awards Ceremony in April.
-After completing the portfolio students are also eligible to move on to the Living Leadership Certificate.
+Phase 1 introduces you to leadership and focuses on leading of self and others through practical skill development workshops and involvement in campus life.
+Students who complete phase one are honored at the Annual Student Life Celebration and Awards Ceremony in April.
+After completing the portfolio students are also eligible to move on to Phase 2.

-The Living Leadership Certificate (phase 2) builds on your Emerging Leader experience by guiding you through expanded topics in leadership including servant leadership, ethical leadership, articulating a vision, and developing a personal leadership philosophy.
+Phase 2 builds on your leadership experience by guiding you through expanded topics in leadership including servant leadership, ethical leadership, articulating a vision, and developing a personal leadership philosophy.
 Students are required to complete additional skills workshops, volunteer hours, and the Leadership Development class (Humanities 2210, 3 credits).
 Students who add the Living Leadership components to their leadership portfolio receive a Living Leadership Certificate, a Living Leadership medal to wear at graduation, and will be honored at the Annual Student Life Celebration and Awards Ceremony in April.